PimPaardekooper/zombie_apocalypse/README.md

-# zombie_apocalypse
+# Project Computational Science: Modelling of a zombie apocalypse
-whe moddel zombbies
+Project description...
 # How to run our project
 We have made it very easy.
 Just follow these steps:
 ### Install docker
-Yo can install docker using these steps written here: https://docs.docker.com/get-docker/
+You can install docker using these steps written here: https://docs.docker.com/get-docker/
 ## Build the docker image
 ```sudo docker image build -t zombie .```